 The end-of-the-year craze spares no industry.
 In retail, people rush out during stores’ extended hours to find Christmas presents.
 In hospitality, travelers book flights and hotels to visit family (or escape them).
 And in health care, doctors and nurses work hard to combat the chaos of cold and flu season; sickness takes no holidays!
 No matter what industry you work in, there are strategies you can use to ease the stress of the holidays for you and your team.

-This isn’t necessarily a healthy expectation of all employees in all companies, but Disney was hiring for the job they needed and we can learn from this.
+When building a strong team, it’s important to consider how candidates will perform under pressure and during peak times.
 The job you’ve hired for may or may not require employees to work on specific holidays but hiring those who thrive in the moment is crucial to your culture.
 If the job is in hospitality or retail, for example, you’ll need someone who loves helping others and doesn’t mind the high-stress, high-energy times.
 Why not think about that in the hiring stage?

 Select the right people who are positive to begin with.
-Negatively is exacerbated in times of stress.
+Negativity is exacerbated in times of stress.

-Christine McGuire, director of consulting at Talent Plus, says that when she worked in retail, she used the unpacking of holiday decorations as a segue into a conversation with her staff.
+Christine McGuire, leadership consultant at Talent Plus, says that when she worked in retail, she used the unpacking of holiday decorations as a segue into a conversation with her staff.

 If you work in retail like Christine did, you know these decorations come out before Halloween!
 Not only is it a fun energy, it’s also the best time to have a conversation about holiday plans.
 Talking early helped her find out her employees’ needs — like who needs a morning shift versus an evening shift, or who plans to visit out-of-town family.
 Then as the holidays got closer, she could communicate clearly about schedule changes and deadlines to prevent misunderstandings and last-minute rushes.